Irritable Bowel Syndrome (IBS)

 Finally, some researchers have also found that women with IBS may have more symptoms during their menstrual periods, suggesting that reproductive hormones can worsen IBS problems.

 We can see that IBS is a complex matter and the integrated approach is methodical in identifying the relevant issues for each individual.

-We need to ask questions about the prescription of drugs for chronic bowel symptoms.
-Anti-inflammatories, antidepressants, antispasmodics, antihistamines, steroids and broad-spectrum antibiotics are all common prescriptions for bowel conditions whose cause is unclear.
-For example, steroids suppress immune function when the immune system may already be compromised.
+We need to be careful with the prescription of drugs for chronic bowel symptoms.
+Anti-inflammatories, antidepressants, antispasmodics, antihistamines, steroids and broad-spectrum antibiotics can all be common prescriptions for bowel conditions where the cause is unclear.
+For example, steroids may suppress immune function where the immune system is already compromised.
 Various different approaches may be required but people can often overcome IBS with an appropriate individual treatment plan that might include any of the following: acupuncture, diet, herbal medicine, massage, shiatsu, stress management and carefully prescribed medications.